Chart Color Schemes

 AreaSearch assessment of residential development activity positions Deeragun - Jensen among the top 25% of areas assessed nationwide

-Deeragun - Jensen has recorded approximately 44 residential properties granted approval annually.
-Over the past five financial years, from FY21 to FY25, around 220 homes were approved, with an additional 42 approved in FY26 as of now.
+Deeragun - Jensen has recorded approximately 44 residential properties granted approval per year.
+Over the past five financial years, from FY-21 to FY-25, around 220 homes have been approved, with an additional 47 approved in FY-26 so far.

-On average, about 2.8 people have moved to the area per new home constructed over these five years, reflecting strong demand that supports property values.
-New homes are being built at an average expected construction cost value of $309,000, which is below the regional average, suggesting more affordable housing options for buyers.
-Compared to the Rest of Qld, Deeragun - Jensen has 69% more new home approvals per capita, offering buyers greater choice.
-Recent building activity comprises entirely detached dwellings, maintaining the area's low-density nature and attracting space-seeking buyers.
+On average, about 2.8 people moved to the area annually for each new home constructed during these years, reflecting strong demand that supports property values.
+New homes are being built at an average expected construction cost of $309,000, which is below the regional average, suggesting more affordable housing options for buyers.
+Compared to the Rest of Qld, Deeragun - Jensen has 69.0% more new home approvals per person, offering buyers greater choice.
+Recent building activity consists solely of detached dwellings, maintaining the area's low-density nature and attracting space-seeking buyers.

 The location currently has approximately 184 people per dwelling approval, indicating an expanding market.
-According to the latest AreaSearch quarterly estimate, Deeragun - Jensen is projected to grow by 1,720 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting population growth beyond current projections.
+According to AreaSearch's latest quarterly estimate, Deeragun - Jensen is projected to grow by 1,720 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing favorable conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development